Basic pathpyG Concepts¶

 print(g.mapping)

-We could alternatively pass a custom index mapping, e.g. mapping node c
+We can also pass a custom index mapping, e.g. mapping node c to idex 1 and node b to index 2 (thus deviating from a lexicographic order):

 g = pp.Graph.from_edge_list([('a','b'), ('a','c'), ('b','c')], mapping = pp.IndexMap(['a', 'c', 'b']))